A Beginners Guide to Agile Teams

 Your Agile Team Structure

 As the agile team lead, it is your responsibility to set the structure for your agile team.
 Luckily, agile is an adaptive approach, so you can set it the way it would work the best for your organization and project.
-The above structures are general, and it is not necessary to follow neither – test, change and adjust until you find the best agile team structure for your own team and needs.
+The above structures are general, and it is not necessary to follow either – test, change and adjust until you find the best agile team structure for your own team and needs.